muhammadhasan01/Streaming-Audio-Application/README.md

-# Tugas Besar 2 Jaringan Komputer (IF3130) - Simple Audio Streaming Application
+# Simple Audio Streaming Application

 Simple Audio Streaming Application is an application to stream audio file especially wav file from a server to multiple clients made with Python